conan-io/docs/tutorial/creating_packages/other_types_of_packages/package_prebuilt_binaries.rst

    Let's deep a bit more in the package method.
 The generated ``package()`` method is using ``cmake.install()`` to copy the artifacts from our local folders to the Conan package.

-This is an example of how a generic ``package()`` method could be without using CMake:
+   There is an alternative and generic ``package()`` method that could be used for any build system:

    .. code-block:: python